krishnatejakotla/Environmental-AQI-Insights/README.md

 # Environmental AQI Insights

 ## Overview
-**Environmental AQI Insights** is a Power BI dashboard project that visualizes global air quality data (AQI) with a focus on PM2.5 levels, integrating Azure as the backend for data processing and storage.
-This project provides valuable insights into the global air quality situation by leveraging Power BI’s interactive visualizations and Azure’s cloud computing services for seamless data management.
+**Environmental AQI Insights** is a Power BI dashboard project that visualizes global air quality data (AQI) with a focus on PM2.5 levels.
+The dashboard offers insights into the global air quality situation by leveraging Power BI’s interactive visualizations and Azure’s cloud computing services for seamless data management.

 The dashboard explores the distribution of AQI categories by country and offers analysis of the environmental impact across various regions.
 By analyzing AQI data, this project aims to raise awareness about air pollution levels worldwide and offer actionable insights that could benefit policy makers, environmentalists, and citizens alike.

 ## Key Features
 - **Data Visualization**: Interactive charts and maps that visualize the distribution of PM2.5 AQI data across the globe.
 - **AQI Categories**: Includes AQI levels such as `Good`, `Moderate`, `Unhealthy`, `Hazardous`, and `Very Unhealthy`, categorized based on PM2.5 levels.
-- **Azure Integration**: The data is processed and stored on Azure, ensuring scalability, security, and seamless access for Power BI.
+- **Azure Integration**: The data is processed and stored on **Azure**, ensuring scalability, security, and seamless access for Power BI.
 - **Data Filtering**: The report includes slicers to filter data by country, AQI category, and other relevant parameters.
 - **Regional Insights**: Provides regional comparisons for AQI levels, showing which areas have the most hazardous pollution.